kavia-common/weekly-status-report-tool-223638-223658/frontend_app/README.md

 - No secrets are hardcoded.
 Env variables are required.
 - Ensure RLS and policies in Supabase enforce `user_id = auth.uid()`.
 - Input validation is implemented client-side for basic checks.
+- AUTH_BYPASS is intended only for local/demo environments.
+Do not enable in production.

 ## Scripts